MarkTheF4rth/Base_Bot/README.md

-# Discord-Tournament-Bot V 1.0.0
+# Discord-Bot-Base-Structure V 1.0.0
-Creates and manages tournaments on discord
+Serves as a bridge between the Discord API and various scripts to handle bot functions in Discord

+Usage: